 Change pip3/python3 to use a different pip or Python.
 The version of Python used will determine how Calysto Scheme is run.

-Use it in the console, qtconsole, or notebook with IPython 3:
+Use it in the Jupyter console, qtconsole, or notebook:

-` ipython console --kernel calysto_scheme ipython qtconsole --kernel calysto_scheme ipython notebook `
+` jupyter console --kernel calysto_scheme jupyter qtconsole --kernel calysto_scheme jupyter notebook `

 - metakernel (installed automatically)